tmanole/Gaussian-mixture-minimax/README.md

 Manole, T., Ho, N. (2020), [Uniform Convergence Rates for Maximum Likelihood Estimation under Two-Component Gaussian Mixture Models](https://arxiv.org/abs/2006.00704), preprint, arXiv:2006.00704.

 ## Dependencies
 This code has only been tested using Python 3.6 and Mathematica 12.1.
-The dependencies for the Python code are the packages `NumPy`, `multiprocessing`, `argparse`.
+Beyond the Python Standard Library, the only required package is `NumPy`.

 ## Usage
 ### Mathematica